VivekanandDesign/MWDesign/README.md

 # Moving Walls Global Design System

 A comprehensive design system website built with Next.js, TypeScript, and Tailwind CSS.
-This project showcases the Moving Walls design system featuring a sophisticated blue color palette, SF Pro typography, and a complete component library.
+This project showcases the Moving Walls design system featuring a sophisticated blue color palette, Poppins typography, and a complete component library.

 ## 🌟 Features